spoonboy-io/automation/python/update_node_types/when_deleted_70729/README.md

 ### Important

-The `testMode=True` (line 14).
+The `testMode=True` (line 19).
 This script can be run in this mode to see what updates will be made, without them being made.
 When happy script is applying the expected updates set this to `False`.

+There is `debugMode=True` (line 22) which provides more verbose output about skipped images.

-The `excludeNodeTypeList = [5, 333]` (line 33).
+The `excludeNodeTypeList = [5, 333]` (line 43).
 Use this array to ignore any system node types with null virtual images If nulls are detected and they are not in this array, the cache will not be built.

-Script reattaches lost virtual image to the node type by maintaining state (previous good response) in a file cache.
+Script reattaches virtual image to the node type by maintaining state (previous good response) in a file cache.
+The name of the image found in the cached data is used to identify the new synced image in the virtual images api call and attach that to the node type.